hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 8.16++.
 ACK_ECN Frame

+A QUIC connection MUST keep counters per ECN codepoint for the number of packets received having that ECN codepoint in the IP header.
+If the header is not readable from the application the codepoint 00 MUST be assumed.
-The ACK_ECN frame is used to convey ACKs when the ECN capability exchange concludes that ECN should be used for the given connection.
+The ACK_ECN frame is used to echo these counters back to the sender of these packets, which will use them for congestion control of that connection.
 The ACK_ECN frame contains all the elements of the ACK frame with the addition of an ECN block appended at the end.

      0                   1                   2                   3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1